How Chinese investments are capturing Pakistan's economy | DW | 02.08.2021

 They expressed anger at the government for giving away such lucrative contracts to Chinese firms, which they believe undermines the authority of civic bodies.

-Western companies like the British Petroleum were operating such blocs in the past, he added.
+Western companies like British Petroleum had been operating such blocs in the past, he added.

 Baluchistan is Pakistan's largest province of by area, housing the strategically located Gwadar port, which is run by a Chinese company.
 The province has witnessed a number of terrorist attacks in the last 17 years, some of which directed against the Chinese.

-Baloch rebels have been fighting against the Pakistani state in a bid to gain independence for the region.
-They have often attacked non-Baloch as well as Baloch opponents besides targeting the police and the army.
+Baluch rebels have been fighting against the Pakistani state in a bid to gain independence for the region.
+They have often attacked non-Baluch as well as Baluch opponents besides targeting the police and the army.

 While the region is considered risky for investment, the Chinese appear to have had no qualms so far in funneling money into the province.